Twelfth siege of Gibraltar: Siege

 Charles wrote back advising Hesse to carry out a court-martial with independent judges to avoid any suspicion of prejudice.
-As the accused were Habsburg subjects, a court-martial consisting of British and Dutch officers – who did not owe allegiance to Charles – was convened to adjudicate the case.
-The British officers who were implicated in the plot appear to have been sent back to England; their fate is not recorded.
+As the accused were Habsburg subjects, a court-martial consisting of English and Dutch officers – who did not owe allegiance to Charles – was convened to adjudicate the case.
+The English officers who were implicated in the plot appear to have been sent back to England; their fate is not recorded.
 Gonzalez was convicted and on 23 February 1705, "being guilty of high treason [he] was shot in the face of the whole garrison."